 It is only fair that island life comes with it a scrumptious selection of fresh seafood!
 Find yourself indulging in the freshest seafood available in Zanzibar at the Forodhani market.
 This marvelous nighttime food market opens its doors to hungry foodies in the late afternoon.
-At the market you will find yourself spoilt for choice as you indulge in row after row of grills filled with fish, prawn, lobster, crab and squid.
+At the market, you will find yourself spoilt for choice as you indulge in row after row of grills filled with fish, prawn, lobster, crab and squid.
 This is street food at its best – inexpensive and delicious.
 But as with all street food, do exercise caution and choose only the freshest ingredients.
 Pay attention to the chef who is preparing and handling your food to ensure good hygiene.

 Indulge in a Spice Tour

 It is almost unthinkable to leave the island also known as “Spice Island” without going on a spice tour.
-In the 19th century, Zanzibar was known as one of the world’s leading producers of a variety of spices including nutmeg, cinnamon and clove.
-Initially introduced by Portuguese traders to the island in the 16th century, modern day Zanzibar still produces high quality spices that are exported internationally.
+In the 19th century, Zanzibar was known as one of the world’s leading producers of a variety of spices including nutmeg, cinnamon, and clove.
+Initially introduced by Portuguese traders to the island in the 16th century, modern day Zanzibar still produces high-quality spices that are exported internationally.

 On your spice tour, you will see how spices are cultivated, experience first hand their smell and taste and get the opportunity to buy some locally grown spice home!
-The vibrant colors of the spices is definitely as much a feast for the eyes as it is for the taste buds and a great photo opportunity to share with family and friends.
+The vibrant colors of the spices are definitely as much a feast for the eyes as it is for the taste buds and a great photo opportunity to share with family and friends.
 Perhaps you might also be inspired to cook up a storm in the kitchen!